The Fretboard Radius Jig

 Fretboard Radius Jig

 The jig has 4 main parts.
-A base made out of 3/4" thick MDF, and a fret board rest made out of 2" thick MDF, and 2 end pieces that contain the curved radius' dado so the rest can move in the desired radius.
+A base made out of 3/4" thick no void Birch Ply, and a fret board rest made out of 2" thick no void Birch Plywood, and 2 end pieces that contain the curved radius' dado so the rest can move in the desired radius.
 Knobs on the outside of the jig lock the fret board rest into place.
-We also imbed 2 steel rods in the rest to resist deflection as it passes through the sander.
 The jig comes with interchangeable end pieces.
 We offer 12", 14", 16" and 20" radii.
 Custom Radii are available for an extra $25 for 2 end pieces.
 Please contact us for more information.

 This jig will not do a compound radius.